Early speculation of the strategies that Elon’s next company will follow.

 Other existing non-invasive interfaces include bone conduction which is used to conduct sound through the bones of the skull and transcranial magnetic simulation which uses magnetic stimulation to improve symptoms of depression.
 These are both single directional interfaces however (machine=>brain) and while these might be appealing, the brain already has high bandwidth input (the eyes).
 The most appealing problem to solve is the brain=>machine interface because that’s the one with the lowest bandwidth.

-Non-invasive interfaces aren’t entirely accurate, however they are available to everyone with little regulation.
+Non-invasive interfaces aren’t entirely accurate but they are available to everyone with little regulation.
 For that reason they are probably the best at generating the large data sets that will be required to solve the secondary goal (understanding the information that the brain produces).
 This approach is already underway by some enterprising companies and open source initiatives like OpenBCI.
 I believe there is still a lot to squeeze out of the non-invasive domain - most of the devices are clunky or don’t work so well if the sensors don’t have a wet connection to the scalp - these are easy problems to solve with a focused and financially-backed team.

 An invasive device is one that is surgically implanted into the brain.
 The best example of this is deep brain stimulation (DBS), where “rods” emit an electrical impulse into specific parts of the brain to steady body movements in patients with Parkinson’s Disease.